Underearners Anonymous: Success

 The Effectiveness of Alcoholics Anonymous article of this encyclopedia notes the difficulty in rigorously testing the effectiveness of AA.
 Given the more subjective nature of underearning, as opposed to alcoholism, the effectiveness of UA is probably even harder to rigorously investigate.
-Nevertheless, some compelling anecdotal evidence of success, at least in certain instances, has been reported.
+Some compelling anecdotal evidence of success, at least in certain instances, has been reported.

 Relation to Debtors Anonymous (DA)

-In the early days of DA, a member of the Debtors Anonymous program, Jerrold Mundis, heard about the concept of underearning from his friend, the life coach Jim R. In 1995, Mundis published a book, "Earn What You Deserve: How to Stop Underearning & Start Thriving."
-Mundis later become a member of Underearners Anonymous.
+In the early days of DA, author Jerrold Mundis heard about the concept of underearning from his friend, the life coach Jim R. In 1995, Mundis published a book, "Earn What You Deserve: How to Stop Underearning & Start Thriving."

-Underearners Anonymous was started when Andrew D, attending a DA meeting, heard about the power of the 12 steps to release another member from the bondage of deprivation.
-He envisioned an independent program for what ailed him.
-He then persuaded other DA and BDA (Businessowner's Debtors Anonymous) members to form a committee in Nyack to consider a new fellowship specific to "underearning" in August 2005.
+Underearners Anonymous was started when a group of individuals attending a DA meeting, realized the power of the 12 steps to release people from the bondage of deprivation.
+This group envisioned an independent program for what ailed them not addressed by DA.
 The first official Underearners Anonymous meeting was then held on October 3, 2005.

 Underearners Anonymous continues to adhere to the DA philosophy; hence the emphasis on avoiding unsecured borrowing.
 However, UA also believes that a healthy relationship with money requires more than just recovery from "incurring unsecured debt," the primary focus of Debtors Anonymous.
 Underearning also overlaps with deprivation, social anorexia, and underachieving, collectively referred to as "under-being," giving it an emphasis different from the Debtors Anonymous focus on behaviors such as credit card debt, overspending and compulsive shopping.
 Many members of Underearners Anonymous are also members of Debtors Anonymous and attend meetings of both organizations.

 However, Debtors Anonymous has no affiliation with Underearners Anonymous and neither endorses nor lends the DA name to any outside enterprise.
 DA, as such, is autonomous and has no opinion on Underearners Anonymous.